Grosse Pointe South Blue Devils Football

 Work closely with the Head Coach of the level you’ll be playing the following Fall while scheduling your camp schedule.
 He’ll have the GPS Football summer schedule, work together and try to avoid any scheduling issues in advance.

 GPS has had and currently has alum playing at the next level.
 We have had 2 alums captain their teams in their senior years at Case Western and Hope College.
-We have had participants in the following programs: The Ohio State University, University of Toledo, Brown University, Hillsdale, Hope, and Adrian.
+We have had participants in the following programs: The Ohio State University, the University of Michigan, University of Toledo, John Carroll University, Brown University, Grand Valley State University, Hillsdale, Hope, Adrian and Albion.
 We routinely have seniors who are getting interest from DI schools.
 Our stock is rising!